mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 "Lovely morning, Liffa."

-Startled, I sat up to see a silhouette of Melna standing in the light, her hair dancing in time with the leaves.
+Startled, I turned around to see a silhouette of Melna standing in the light, her hair dancing in time with the leaves.

 "How long have you been here?"
 I asked.